juanuys/juanuys.github.io/_posts/2016-07-26-mini-ludum-dare-69.md

 There are [8 types of stencil](https://github.com/opyate/minild69/blob/99abe3d29aaf77661d096c2304eb09bdc7c3e0da/app/js/logic.js#L10-L40): all, half, quarter, diagonal, checkered, centre pixel, one pixel in the corner-ish, and random.

 Random is the challenge.
 Everything else is easy but gets trickier when the speed cranks up.
 High speed + random is the killer, and perhaps the difficulty can be tweaked for this combo.
 But, I guess the player has to be ejected at some point!

+## Colonies

+It seems a bit weird that the colonies attack from a fixes vantage point and orientation, and that the planet has to rotate to accomodate them.
+Well... remember Futurama's Professor Farnsworth's [Planet Express](https://futurama.fandom.com/wiki/Planet_Express_Ship) space ship?

+> The ship does not actually move itself, but, using the Dark Matter Accelerator, it moves the universe around it...

+That's how the colonies view the planets ;-)

 ## The missing bits